the-nippy/react-native-slidepicker/README.md

 2. Historical Version

 The 1.x version uses react native Gesture handler to handle gesture scrolling, but on Android machines, especially when combined with react-native-modal, there are some instability issues that cannot be addressed by the native code of the library ( <a href="https://github.com/software-mansion/react-native-gesture-handler/issues/139">issue#139</a> ).
-Therefore, all 2. x are completed using RN's built-in components, mainly FlatList
+Therefore, 2. x are completed using RN's built-in components, mainly FlatList

 <div id="data_demo">